 If you think that you have a potential competing interest with the authors or the organization to which the author(s) is affiliated, please do disclose it in your PREreview.
 A failure to disclose a competing interest is considered a violation of this Code of Conduct and will be treated accordingly.

 To read more about competing interests in peer review, please refer to the PLOS Peer Reviewer Center’s resources.
-They provide a very useful checklist for you to self-evaluate your possible competing interest in relation to a manuscript you wish to review or comment on.
+They provide a very useful checklist for you to self-evaluate your possible competing interests in relation to a manuscript you wish to review or comment on.